faressoft/terminalizer/README.md

 ⚠️ Terminalizer uses some `C++` addons that require building.
 Until we release the first stable version that will include prebuilt binaries for different OSs you may need to install some tools to build for now.
 Try the following, if they don't solve your installation issue, check [https://github.com/nodejs/node-gyp#installation](https://github.com/nodejs/node-gyp#installation).

-For MacOS
+For MacOS:

 ```bash
 xcode-select --install
 ```

-For RHEL, CentOS, Scientific Linux, Fedora
+For RHEL, CentOS, Scientific Linux, Fedora:

 ```bash
 yum update
 yum groupinstall "Development Tools"
 ```

-For Debian, Ubuntu and derivatives
+For Debian, Ubuntu and derivatives:

 ```bash
 sudo apt-get update
 sudo apt-get install build-essential
 ```

-For openSUSE/SUSE
+For openSUSE/SUSE:

 ```bash
 zypper refresh